 IN THIS ARTICLE

-Often, the first sign of lymphoma is a painless swelling in the neck, under an arm, or in the groin.
+Often, the first sign of lymphoma is a painless swelling of lymph nodes in the neck, under an arm, or in the groin.

-These symptoms are nonspecific.
-This means that they could be caused by any number of conditions unrelated to cancer.
+These symptoms are nonspecific, and not every patient will have all of these potential symptoms.
+This means that a patient's symptoms could be caused by any number of conditions unrelated to cancer.
 For instance, they could be signs of the flu or other viral infection, but in those cases, they would not last very long.
 In lymphoma, the symptoms persist over time and cannot be explained by an infection or another disease.

 Must Read Articles Related to Lymphoma